Hazlinda/Randomization/README.md

 # Randomization

-Verilog Constraint Random Verification
+# Verilog Constraint Random Verification

 Verilog has system function $random, which can be used to generate random input vectors.
 With this approach,we can generate values which we wouldnt have got, if listed manually.
+These constraints are at very low level of abstraction.

 The below example shows the generation of numbers from 0 to N.